GameGuyThrowaway/wdk-serial-port/README.md

 This example connects to a com port at 115_200 baud, and starts the asynchronous read handler.

 This handler will call the callback when new data is received.
-It passes not only the new data, but all data received since the com port was opened.
+It passes not just the new data, but all data received since the com port was opened.
 The return value of the callback specifies to drain N elements starting from index 0.

 In this example, the callback drains the entire read buffer after printing its contents.